readium/architecture/pagination/README.md

 There are a number of ways that page references can be calculated:

 * for image or page based publications, each page reference can simply point to the resource (`href`) without any additional locator
-* for publications that contain page references, the service should attempt to resolve them and provide additional locators for them
 * for publications that do not contain any explicit or implicit page references, the service should calculate that each page in a text-based publication contains 1024 characters